mrnyby/i2wd-workshop/README.md

 This repository stores notes and examples to supplement the Introduction to Web Development workshop.
 This workshop will teach attendees how to create a basic web site using HTML, CSS, and JavaScript and is geared towards those with little to no programming experience.

+## Demo Site

+During this workshop, we've been building a site demonstrating a custom, Bootstrap-like library.
+You access my version of this demo site [here](https://github.com/mrnyby/shoelace).

 ## Table of Contents

 * [Introduction](https://github.com/mrnyby/iwd-workshop/blob/master/introduction.md)